sendgrid/wordpress/readme.txt

 For assistance you can contact SendGrid Support from the [SendGrid Support Portal](https://support.sendgrid.com/).
 Click **Login & Contact Support**, and then **Contact Support** to see your support contact options.
 Paying SendGrid customers have the option to contact support via phone, chat, or by submitting a ticket using our web form.
 All SendGrid customers have the option to submit a ticket using our web form.

-= Agency Program =

-Are you sending emails on behalf of your clients?
-SendGrid's Agency Program offers exclusive pricing and support for agencies looking to improve their email program.

-Want to learn more?
-Visit the [SendGrid Agency Page](https://sendgrid.com/partners/agencies/)

 = The Subscription Widget =

 SendGrid’s WordPress Subscription Widget makes it easy for people visiting your WordPress site to subscribe to your marketing emails, such as any newsletters, announcements, or promotional offers you may send.
 Upon signup, they’ll automatically receive an opt-in email allowing them to confirm their desire to begin receiving your emails.
 This confirmation constitutes “double opt-in,” a deliverability best practice.